quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part66_Kernel-based_Fu.md

 :p What distinguishes kernel regression with an RBF kernel from other methods?
 ??x
 Kernel regression with an RBF kernel differs from linear parametric methods in that it is memory-based (RBFs are centered on stored examples) and nonparametric (no parameters to learn).
-Instead, the response to a query \( s \) is given by summing the weighted targets of all stored examples. x??
+Instead, the response to a query $s$ is given by summing the weighted targets of all stored examples. x??

 ---